yegor256/blog/_drafts/2000/jan/2000-01-01-performance.md

 That's why, while developing a new software product, those who pay for it, will care mostly about its maintainability.
-Project sponsors will understand that the best solution they can get for their money is the one that is readable and fully automated.
+Project sponsors will understand that the best solution they can get for their money is the one that is the most readable, maintainable, and automated.

 Not the fastest.